Salisbury Cathedral Close Preservation Society

 Wren Hall

-After the removal of the Choir School the College of Sarum St Michael aquired it for a short period until it became the Diocesan archive repository.
+Wren Hall was funded by a former pupil of the Cathedral School, Sir Stephen Fox and built by William Naish, Clerk of Works of the Cathedral in 1714 to furnish a classroom and further dormitories for the choristers.
+The only debt it may owe to Wren is in its style, a suitable memorial to that great Wiltshire born architect.
+After the removal of the Choir School the College of Sarum St Michael acquired it for a short period until it became the Diocesan archive repository.
 In the 1980`s it was used as the Spire Appeal office and in the past few years has become a Cathedral educational resource centre for school visits.
-The Big School Room or BSR still retains much of its old choir school character with its "back to back classes" - the Headmaster`s desk remains at one end and the assistant master's desk at the other.
+The Big School Room or BSR still retains much of its old choir school character with its back to back classes – the Headmaster`s desk remains at one end and the assistant master’s desk at the other.
 Dormitories are above in the attic.

 Text by John Bushell - Photographs by H.-Dieter Scholz